bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 ## Assembly continued

 Slide on the left and right case halves.
-For the right case half, you will have to bend the front portion slightly to get it to slide past the arrow keys.
+For the right case half, you will have to bend the front portion out slightly to get it to slide past the arrow keys.
 ![Case halves slid on](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/case-halves-no-screws.JPG?raw=true)

 Install the 11 M3x10 countersunk screws into the top, though leave them about a half turn loose.